Category methodology

 Price is evaluated with caveats, not in isolation

-Lower list price does not outrank trust, reliability, or clearer buyer-fit outcomes.
+Lower price does not outrank warranty clarity, support confidence, delivery practicality, or stronger buyer-fit outcomes.

 -